 Read more: Wenche was locked inside her body at 39 – This is her journey towards a better life

 Product development and future research

-The cooperation with Sunnaas Hospital has evolved and resulted in an upgraded product to better suit adult patients’ needs.
-This new product is now available on the market, and it has expanded into further cooperation with Sunnaas.
-A study protocol is under development, and we plan to kick off the new study sometime during 2019.
-The research will focus on the physiological response to dynamic standing versus static standing in patients with a severe head injury.
+The cooperation with the Sunnaas Hospital has evolved and resulted in an upgraded product to better meet adult patients’ needs.
+This new product is now available on the market, and it has expanded into further cooperation with the team at Sunnaas.
+A new study has just started at the Sunnaas Hospital.

 The study will explore physical and physiological responses to mobilization of patients with acquired brain injuries in subacute phase using a classic standing frame and the Innowalk Pro.